- What is cancer?

 - Types of cancer

 - Share your cancer story

 The chance of a woman developing breast cancer up to age 85 is 1 in 8.
-Over 13,000 women are diagnosed each year in Australia.
+In 2010, 14,181 women were diagnosed with breast cancer in Australia.
 When breast cancer is detected early, women have a much greater chance of being treated successfully and for most women the cancer will not come back after treatment.

 What is a screening mammogram?

 Mammograms are low dose X-rays of a woman’s breasts.
 Screening mammograms are performed on women without any symptoms of breast cancer.

 Mammograms may find a breast cancer which is too small to feel.